mytardis/mytardis/docs/ingesting.rst

 Ingesting
 =========

-There are three mechanisms for ingesting metadata and data into MyTARDIS:
+There are four mechanisms for ingesting metadata and data into MyTARDIS:

 #.
 User Interface
    The User Interface is appropriate for ingesting a single experiment by the end user with a relatively small amount of data.
+#.
+REST API
+   The RESTful API allows creation of Experiments, Datasets and Datafiles including meta data.
+Files can be added via POSTing, through a staging area or through a shared data storage area.
+See :doc:`api` for more information.
 #.
 Staging Area
    The Staging Area is appropriate for ingesting a single experiment by the end user with larger amounts of data.
 #.
 Batch Ingestion
    Batch ingestion is typically used by facilities automatically ingesting all metadata from one or more instruments into MyTARDIS.

 MyTARDIS supports 2 different XML schemas for importing metadata.
 One method is METS and the other is using a MyTARDIS specific XML